 - On average, students complete the PhD in VMED degree in four years.

 For more information see the VMED PhD degree timeline and course requirements

 A Master of Science degree in Veterinary Medicine (VMED) is granted in recognition of scholarly scientific research attainments and prepares graduates with strong technical skills for careers in industry or veterinary medicine.

 - Students complete a total of 30 credits (including 10 thesis credits) and submit a thesis based on original laboratory research.

 - On average, students complete the MS degree in less than three years.

 For more information see the VMED MS degree timeline and course requirements

 Tuition, fees and funding

-A number of grants and fellowships are available to support a student’s training.
+- A number of grants and fellowships are also available.
 Interested students should consult the U of M Graduate School and the college’s graduate program grant and fellowship opportunities.

 - Additional information on tuition and fees are detailed on the U of M OneStop.